-Students who are successful at the application point of the process will be invited to attend for a formal interview with academic tutors, practitioners and service users.
+If you are successful in applying for this course you will be invited to attend a formal interview with academic tutors, practitioners and service users.

 An undergraduate degree (minimum 2:2 classification or above) or other recognised equivalent qualification.

-- ability to write thoughtfully, insightfully and coherently about your motivation in applying for the course and understanding and commitment to the social work profession.
+- ability to write thoughtfully, insightfully and coherently about your motivation in applying for the course and understanding the commitment to the social work profession.

 - relevant work experience.
-Students must demonstrate (100 days or equivalent) relevant previous experience in social care or a related area.
+You must demonstrate (100 days or equivalent) relevant previous experience in social care or a related area.
 This could be paid or voluntary work.

-- students yet to graduate should provide an academic reference on the application, indicating their predicted degree classification.
-Students who have already graduated can also provide a professional reference.
+- If you haven’t graduated from your undergraduate course yet you will need to provide an academic reference on your application, indicating your predicted degree classification.
+If you have already graduated you can also provide a professional reference.

-- all applicants must confirm prior to interview/offer decision making that they have the ability to use basic IT facilities, including word processing, internet browsing and the use of email, and may be asked to specify how these skills have been obtained
+- all applicants must confirm prior to interview/offer decision making that they have the ability to use basic IT facilities, including Microsoft Office software, email and the internet for research purposes, and you may be asked to specify how these skills have been obtained.

 Fees and funding